FiXato/caRcassonne/README.markdown

 Currently `carcassonne` supports no command-line arguments.
 In the future it might support:

 * --load-savestate          => Load specified savestate
-* --load-tileset <tileset> => Set tileset as active tileset
+* --load-tileset <tile set> => Set tile set as active tileset
 * --version                 => Return the current VERSION of caRcassonne

-By default only fatal errors will be output via STDOUT.
+By default all debug info and errors will be output via STDOUT.

 However, the following command-line arguments will in the future be available to set the verbosity: